IBM Home Page Reader

-Home Page Reader (Hpr) was a computer program, a self-voicing web browser designed for people who are blind.
+Home Page Reader (HPR) was a computer program, a self-voicing web browser designed for people who are blind.
 It was developed by IBM from the work of Chieko Asakawa at IBM Japan.

+HPR was introduced in 1998 for the Windows 95 operating system.
+The major innovation of HPR was that it directly used the HTML content of the web page to build its model of the content, allowing it to more flexibly handle interactions important for the Web, such as navigating content that scrolled off the screen, navigating between different frames, and interacting with form fields.
+The common way that screen readers attempted to work at the time was by directly "reading the screen."

 The screen reader met World Wide Web Consortium (W3C) HTML 4.01 specifications, Web Content Accessibility Guidelines 1.0 and User Agent Accessibility Guidelines 1.0.

-In 2006, it was announced on the Hpr mailing list that IBM does not have plans for any further updates of HPR and the software was subsequently withdrawn from sale by IBM in December 2006.
+In 2006, it was announced on the HPR mailing list that IBM "does not have plans for any further updates of HPR" and the software was subsequently withdrawn from sale by IBM in December 2006.
 IBM has given code to be used as a Firefox extension.

 The program also had a peer-support mailing list.

-Criticism

-In summer 2002 a non-scientific study concluded that Hpr did not make any distinction between the built-in keyboard shortcuts for entering different modes and the access keys available on websites.
-The research claimed that Hprs would do better to use links mode to cycle through a list.

 System requirements

 Hardware

-Hpr had the following hardware requirements:
+HPR had the following hardware requirements: